John Francis (environmentalist)

-Early Life
+Early life

-Francis was born in Philadelphia, Pennsylvania in 1946 to parents La Java and John.
+Francis was born in Philadelphia, Pennsylvania in 1946 to parents La Java Kirby and John Francis II.
 He grew up in the city with his brother Dwayne and often spent summers at his aunt and uncle's farm in Virginia, helping them work the land and grow their own food.
 Francis moved to Marin County, California in the 1960s.
+He was raised Catholic and attended Roman Catholic High School, once considering a vocation to the priesthood and monastic life.

-Silent Period
+Silent period

 On January 17, 1971, two oil tankers owned by Standard Oil Company, the Arizona Standard and Oregon Standard, collided in San Francisco Bay, creating an enormous oil spill of 840,000 gallons.
 After seeing the damage caused, John Francis joked with a friend about never riding in a car again.
 The following year, a neighbor of Francis' died suddenly.
 Faced with a new sense of the uncertainty of life, Francis decided to act immediately and for the next 22 years refused to ride in motorized vehicles.
 Francis describes himself as having had an over-inflated sense of self-importance at this time and says that he initially expected other people to follow his example and also forgo automobiles and other powered vehicles.

 As Francis traveled about on foot, people would sometimes stop to talk about what he was doing, and he often found himself arguing with them, as well as with friends and acquaintances, about his decision to go on foot.
 On his birthday in 1973, Francis decided to stop speaking as a gift to his community, to not argue for one day and instead listen to what others had to say.
 He found this so valuable that he continued to be silent the next day.
 This continued and he ended up not speaking for 17 years, with the exception of a phone call to his mother after 10 years of silence.
 During this time, he communicated by writing and gestures, and also expressed himself by playing the banjo.
 He ended his vow of silence on Earth Day in 1990.
 The following day, while in Washington, D.C. he was struck by a car.
-He managed to convince the ambulance crew to allow him to walk to the hospital.
+He managed to convince the ambulance personnel to allow him to walk to the hospital.